 From the philosophical observation of nature we can reasonably deduce that progress must be harmonious, global and ecological, if we want it to be really positive.
 And also intelligent, for someone who walks in an unswervingly straight line towards a wall, without taking the trouble to see first of all where the door is, would get his nose broken without getting to where he wanted to go.
 To come to a halt – and even to retrace our steps – if it is dictated by wisdom, will bring us more perfection than to go blindly forward, since life is a kind of labyrinth where precaution is better than passion.
 The myth of Theseus and the thread of Ariadne is an ancient but still valid example.

-The psychological analysis of History, the sufficiently well-known part of the human past, shows us a more or less naked struggle between two equally disastrous tendencies: one, which fears anything new and grows a dense forest of stagnating and restricting attitudes of pseudo-religious or superstitious kinds; the other, whose advance turns into what the philosophers of Existentialism called the “flight forwards”.
+The psychological analysis of history, which is the sufficiently well-known part of the human past, shows us a more or less naked struggle between two equally disastrous tendencies: one, which fears anything new and grows a dense forest of stagnating and restricting attitudes of pseudo-religious or superstitious kinds; the other, whose advance turns into what the philosophers of Existentialism called the “flight forwards”.

 Insecurity makes man move, and insecurity makes him stop.
 As an example of this phenomenon, it will be useful to analyse the psychology of the Middle Ages, in what is called the “Mediterranean Basin” where our Western civilization began.

 After the collapse of the classical world in the form of the Roman Empire, its very destroyers or accomplices to that destruction developed a guilt complex which made them live in apprehension of an end of the world, a last judgement which they believed to be imminent.
 However paradoxical it may seem and be, this terror of the future and at the same time the urge to rush towards it, like an act of collective suicide motivated by the agony of suspense, placed energy in conflict with matter.
-The Middle Ages offers us the terrifying spectacle of the highest spiritual expressions combined with materialisms made metaphysical in the belied of the resurrection of the flesh.
+The Middle Ages offers us the terrifying spectacle of the highest spiritual expressions combined with a metaphysical materialism that took the form of the belief in the resurrection of the flesh.

 But along another path, away from the always-utopian intellectualisms, the current of life manifested itself.
 There were re-inventions and re-discoveries.
-We now know that horse-shoes for cavalry use did not come into being in the year 1000, but had already been used by the Romans, who also used extra-heavy ones to pound down recently laid roads, and the Phoenicians and Vikings reached America long before Columbus.
+We now know that the use of horseshoes did not come into being in the year 1000, but had already been used by the Romans, who also used extra-heavy ones to pound down recently laid roads, and the Phoenicians and Vikings reached America long before Columbus.
 But these and many other re-discoveries sharpened people’s inventiveness, and the aptly named “Renaissance” expresses in its title a whole phenomenon of reconversion, not only materially, but psychologically, mentally and spiritually.

 The individual was pushed onwards faster and faster by his circumstances and dissolved into the crowd.
 Number prevailed over quality and speed over finding the right direction.